 \section{Interacting two layer networks}

-The multilayer networks under study consist of two layers, as shown schematically in Fig.~\ref{fig1}.
-The top layer consist of an ensemble of $N$ Stuart-Landau oscillators (SL), with local intralayer diffusive coupling, called system layer, L1.
+The multilayer network under study consists of two layers, as shown schematically in Fig.~\ref{fig1}.
+The top layer consists of an ensemble of $N$ Stuart-Landau oscillators (SL), with local intralayer diffusive coupling, called system layer, L1.
 They have interlayer feedback coupling with the dynamic agents in the second layer, called L2, with multiplex like i to i coupling.
 The dynamic agents are 1-d overdamped oscillators with intralayer diffusive couplings that can model the presence of an interacting environment or medium.
-They have sustained dynamics due to feedback from L1 but can in turn influence the dynamics on L1 through the feedback coupling.
-Thus our model is different from most of the recently studied models where both layers have identical dynamical systems.
-The dynamics of the 2-layer network thus modelled is given by
+Their dynamics is sustained due to feedback from L1 but can in turn influence the dynamics on L1 through the feedback coupling.
+The dynamics of the two-layer network thus modelled is given by

 where $i=1,2,\ldots,N$. $x_i$ and $y_i$ are the state variables of the $i^{th}$ Stuart-Landau(SL) oscillator.
-The individual SL oscillator exhibits self-sustained limit cycle oscillations with natural frequency $\omega$.
-The $i^{th}$ dynamical oscillator interact with other oscillators directly and indirectly through dynamic agent $s_i$ with feedback coupling of strength $\epsilon$.
-The dynamics of the dynamic agents $s_i$ are considered to be one-dimensional over-damped oscillators with damping coefficient $\gamma>0$.
-The interaction between the oscillators in first layer is controlled by $\sigma$ and $P_1$, whereas the interaction between dynamic agents in second layer is controlled by $\eta$ and $P_2$. $ P_1 \text{ and } P_2 \in \{1, N/2\}$ corresponds to the number of nearest neighbors in each direction on each layer respectively.
+The individual SL oscillator exhibits limit cycle oscillations with natural frequency $\omega$.
+The $i^{th}$ oscillator interact with other oscillators directly and indirectly through dynamic agent $s_i$ on th other layer with feedback coupling of strength $\epsilon$.
+The dynamics of the dynamic agents $s_i$ is considered to be one-dimensional over-damped oscillators with damping coefficient $\gamma>0$.
+The interaction between the oscillators in first layer is controlled by $\sigma$ and $P_1$, whereas the interaction between dynamic agents in second layer is controlled by $\eta$ and $P_2$. $ P_1 \text{ and } P_2, \in \{1, N/2\}$, correspond to the number of nearest neighbors in each direction on each layer respectively.
 They thus represent the range of interaction with the coupling radius defined by $R=\frac{P}{N}$.
-For local coupling $P=1$, for global coupling $P=\frac{N}{2}$ and for nonlocal coupling value of $P$ is ($1<P<N/2$).
+For local coupling $P=1$, for global coupling $P=\frac{N}{2}$ and for nonlocal coupling value of $P$ is in the range $1<P<N/2$.
 By varying $ P_1 \text{ and } P_2 $, we can study the influence of nonlocality in coupling on the dynamics of first layer.
-Specifically we study cases where the coupling in system(first) layer L1 is local with nonlocality in environment(second) layer L2 and vice versa.
+Specifically we study cases where the coupling in system layer L1 is local with nonlocality in environment layer L2 and vice versa.